 Role of Comparable Company Analysis in our Compensation Decisions.
-In order to develop a competitive compensation package for our named executive officers, the Compensation Committee compares our compensation package with those of a comparison group of public companies.
-The comparison group includes department stores, specialty stores as well as companies that were family-founded and continue to be family-managed.
-A complete listing of the companies in the comparison group appears below:
+In order to develop a competitive compensation package for our named executive officers, the Compensation Committee compares our compensation package with those of a peer group of public companies.
+The peer group includes department stores, specialty stores as well as companies that were family-founded and continue to be family-managed.
+A complete listing of the companies in the peer group appears below:

 Abercrombie & Fitch Co.

+American Eagle Outfitters, Inc.

-S&P Global, Inc. The Gap, Inc. Chico's FAS, Inc. Tailored Brands, Inc. The TJX Companies, Inc.
+Chico's FAS, Inc.

-The Children's Place Retail Stores, Inc.
+The Gap, Inc.

+L Brands, Inc.

+Macy's, Inc.